romana/core/romana/README.md

 ### Segment sub-commands

 #### Add a new segment to a specific tenant in romana cluster
+Adding a new segment to a specific tenant is only necessary on certain platforms like openstack, for platforms like kubernetes, segments are created automatically and no command line interaction is needed in those cases.
 `
 romana segment add [tenantName][segmentName] [flags]
 `